 Ideally grown in the southwest, this is the only elm that can tolerate Arizona's low elevation areas, but root rot can be a concern in desert-like regions.
 They like to be in full sun and deep soil with good drainage and they need infrequent but deep irrigation.
 Younger evergreen elms need maintenance like staking and pruning to prevent wind damage, but they stand up well against pests and diseases.

 The “Princeton” American Elm

-Of the Ulmus Americana genotypes, the Princeton elm has been among the most resistant to the Dutch elm disease that killed so many American elms in the 20th century.
+Of the Ulmus americana cultivars, the Princeton elm (Ulmus americana 'Princeton,' zones 3-9) has been among the most resistant to the Dutch elm disease that killed so many American elms in the 20th century.
 The Princeton was first cultivated in 1922 and its survival rate has been impressive among the early trees planted in its first decade; few new elm species meet its track record.

 The Princeton is a fast grower with an average of 4 to 6 feet of growth per year, reaching peak heights of 60 to 80 feet.
 It's a vase-like shape with a wide canopy at the top and wide shallow roots that sometimes cause infrastructure damage, but some success in avoiding that can be had with root barriers.

 The Princeton's fast growth means this tree benefits from twice-a-year pruning, which will help it bounce back from storm or other damage.
 This is an ideal tree for streets and large yards, and homeowners will enjoy its canopy in just a few short years.
 In a 10-year trial by the USDA, the Princeton had survival rates over 80 percent, a near tie with the New Harmony cultivar.